Find your cheapest way to buy a house

 5. Consider a fixer-upper

-If you watch lots of HGTV, you might think buying a fixer-upper on the cheap and repairing it is simple.
-But even professionals sometimes hit problems.
-And DIY projects can snowball for amateurs.
+If you watch lots of HGTV, you might think buying a fixer-upper below market value and remodeling it is simple.
+But even professionals sometimes hit problems while renovating their investment properties, and DIY projects can snowball for amateurs.

 Generally, a fixer-upper is a structurally sound home in need of mainly cosmetic improvements.
 As a first-time buyer, unless you’re a professional contractor, you’ll likely need to hire someone to make renovations.
 And that can be pricey.

-Still, if you get lucky with the home and are prepared to put in some work, there are real savings to be made from fixer-uppers.
+Still, the appeal of a fixer-upper is the affordability and potential to increase its home value.
+If you get lucky with a property and are prepared to put in some sweat equity, there are real savings to be made from fixer-uppers.

-Dave Ramsey’s website reckons you can save on average $60,000 on the sale price — and more through your smaller down payment and mortgage.
+Dave Ramsey’s website estimates you can save an average of $60,000 on the home price — and more through your smaller down payment and mortgage.

 If you want to go this route, there are affordable financing options available.

-One great choice is the FHA 203k mortgage, which covers your home purchase and repairs with a single loan.
-Even better, it has lenient credit and down payment requirements, just like the standard FHA mortgage.
+One valuable loan option is the FHA 203k mortgage, which covers your home purchase and repairs with a single loan.
+Even better, it has lenient credit score and down payment requirements, just like the standard FHA mortgage.

 6. Buying a foreclosure or short sale home

 There aren’t nearly as many cheap, good-qualify foreclosure or short sale homes on the market as there once were.
-But there are still good deals to be had if you search for them.
+But there are still good deals to be had if you search for them online or by looking for realty signs in your target area.

 The foreclosure or short sale process is a little more complicated than the standard home buying process, so you’ll want to read up on the details before jumping in.